aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.
+> 🥠 The greatest danger could be your stupidity.

-Last update: Sun Jul 26 07:28:38 2026
+Last update: Mon Jul 27 08:19:33 2026

 ### Let's play! 🎮